Abdulcool/Speech-Recognition-J.A.R.V.I.S/README.md

 ALso Install these libraries too.

 + pip install pipwin
-+ +pipwin install pyaudio .
++ pipwin install pyaudio .
 Tis is not pip its pipwin. so install these in the order given
 + pip install pyttsx3
-+ +pip install speechRecognition
++ pip install speechRecognition
-+ +pip install wikipedia
++ pip install wikipedia